bartificer/programming-by-stealth/docs/pbs43.md

 }
 ```

-Finally, when I started to really play with the Game of Life I found myself wanting a button to re-seed the game to a fresh random state, so I added a button for that:
+Finally, when I started to really play with the Game of Life, I found myself wanting a button to reseed the game to a fresh random state, so I added a button for that:

 ```html
 <button type="button" id="respawn_btn">Respawn</button>